kevinmatthes/aeruginous-rs/LICENSEs/README.rst

 LICENSEs
 ========

-This directory contains copies of the licenses of the Rust crates required by the software this repository defines.
+This directory contains copies of the licenses of the Rust crates and GitHub Actions required by the software this repository defines.

 Each dependency's name is linked with the original repository.
 For each dependency, the link to the original license files is given as well as the